Tutorial

 Static Analysis

-Static analysis of the code is done with the composer sa command.
+Static analysis of the code is performed using the composer sa command.

 composer sa

-When I ran the code so far, the following error was detected by phpstan.
+When running the code up to this point, the following error was detected by phpstan.

 ------ ---------------------------------------------------------